 Emphasize your main skillsets to get more jobs.
-For example, Emma Read’s virtual assistant business website highlights her talents at email marketing and social media marketing.
+For example, Emma Read’s virtual assistant business website highlights her talents in email marketing and social media marketing.

 Many virtual assistants work for clients in a different time zone, so their main working hours are in the evening when their children are asleep.